jain-shobhit/SSMTool/README.md

 - von Karman shell-based shallow curved panel in 3D: geometrically nonlinear finite element model with and without 1:2 internal resonance.
 [2]
 - Prismatic beam: nonlinear beam PDE discretized using Galerkin method onto a given number of modes, comparison with the method of multiple scales, demonstration of 1:3 internal internal resonance
 - AxialMovingBeam: an axially moving beam with gyroscopic and nonlinear damping forces [2]
+- PipeConveyingFluid: an **fluid-structure interaction** system with flow-induced gyroscopic and follower forces, demonstration of **asymmetric** damping and stiffness matrices and **global bifurcation**.
+More details can be found in https://doi.org/10.1016/j.ymssp.2022.109993
 - TimoshenkoBeam: a cantilever Timoshenko beam carrying a lumped mass.
 This example demonstrates the effectiveness of SSM reduction for systems undergoing large deformations.
 [2]
 - NACA airfoil based aircraft wing model: shell-based nonlinear finite element model containing more than 100,000 degrees of freedom.
 [1]